Prince-Kumar-98/Used-Hundai-Price-Regression/README.md

 - To preprocess the data for further analysis.
 - To visualize the data for correlation between the variables.
 - Create necessary machine learning models using Python programming.
-- Compare accuracies of different ML models and find the one with higher accuracy.
+- Compare the accuracies of different ML models and find the one with higher accuracy.
 - Hyper-Parameter Tuning for accuracy improvement.
 - Conclusion